Annysah/travelgo/README.md

 # travelgo
- A travel agency landing page
+ A travel agency landing page built with React and Styled-Components.